 Planning for Retirement

-Jean Chatzky, personal finance expert and co-author of “AgeProof: Living Longer Without Running Out of Money or Breaking a Hip,” said that many people are not saving enough to afford the cost of retirement.
-It’s important to try to save 15 percent of your income, but that can be challenging.
+Jean Chatzky, a personal finance expert and co-author of “AgeProof: Living Longer Without Running Out of Money or Breaking a Hip,” said that many people are not saving enough to afford the cost of retirement.
+It’s important to try to save 15 percent of your income, she said, but that can be challenging.

-“Human beings have shown we’re not good at delaying gratification.
-We’d rather buy something today than stash funds in our retirement accounts for tomorrow,” said Chatzky.
-“That’s why set-it-and-forget-it strategies are so helpful.
+“Human beings have shown we’re not good at delaying gratification,” Chatzky said.
+“We’d rather buy something today than stash funds in our retirement accounts for tomorrow.
+That’s why ‘set it and forget it’ strategies are so helpful.
 You automate transfers into your retirement accounts, college savings accounts, HSAs and the money just goes.”

 If retirement is still far in the future for you, getting on an automated saving and investing plan can give you a major boost in retirement.
-For people who are much closer to retirement but falling short on funds, consider finding ways to boost your income now, pay off your debts, take advantage of increased retirement savings allowances and find ways to significantly cut your costs.
+For people who are much closer to retirement but falling short on funds, consider finding ways to boost your income now, pay off your debts, take advantage of increased retirement savings allowances and significantly cut your costs.